Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/spring-jmri-mqtt-data-transformer/README.md

         enablePublishing: true                    # enable the node to publish process data to the mqtt topic
         enableRestApi: false                      # to enable the rest service for the node
         apiEndpointCacheSize: 10                  # cache for rest api to hold the data for service call
-        lightStartAddress: 1000
+        lightStartAddress: 10000
-        lightCount: 5                             # 1 pin for each light on the pca9685 board
+        lightCount: 2                             # 1 pin for each light on the pca9685 board
-        turnoutStartAddress: 10000
-        turnoutCount: 16                          # 2 pins for each turnout on the pca9685 board (16 * 2) /16 => 16
         signal2LStartAddress: 20000
-        signal2LCount: 64                         # 2 pins for each signal light on the pca9685 board  total 16 turnout and every turnout has 2 splitter track (16 * 2 * 2) => 64
+        signal2LCount: 16                         # 2 pins for each signal light on the pca9685 board  total 16 turnout and every turnout has 2 splitter track (16 * 2 * 2) => 64
         signal3LStartAddress: 30000
-        signal3LCount: 30                         # 3 pins for each signal on the pca9685 board  (10 * 3) => 30
+        signal3LCount: 5                          # 3 pins for each signal on the pca9685 board  (10 * 3) => 30
+        turnoutServoStartAddress: 40000
+        turnoutServoCount: 8                      # 1 pin for each servo turnout
+        turnoutSnapStartAddress: 50000
+        turnoutSnapCount: 8                       # 2 pins for each turnout on the pca9685 board (16 * 2) /16 => 16
         turnoutBoardCount: 2                      # (turnoutCount * 2)/16 :=>  (16 * 2) / 16 => 2
-        lightBoardCount: 9                        # (lightCount + signal2LCount + signal3LCount) /16 :=>  (5+32+30)/16 =>  5
+        lightBoardCount: 2                        # (lightCount + signal2LCount + signal3LCount) /16 :=>  (5+32+30)/16 =>  5
         nodeSubscriptionTopic: /amt/node/1/data/  # topic for every node for reading data from spring transformation application

       -
         nodeId: 2
         enableNode: true
         enablePublishing: true
         enableRestApi: false
-        lightStartAddress: 1100
+        lightStartAddress: 10100
         lightCount: 5
-        turnoutStartAddress: 10100
-        turnoutCount: 15
         signal2LStartAddress: 20100
         signal2LCount: 60
         signal3LStartAddress: 30100
         signal3LCount: 30
+        turnoutServoStartAddress: 40100
+        turnoutServoCount: 8
+        turnoutSnapStartAddress: 50100
+        turnoutSnapCount: 8
         turnoutBoardCount: 2
         lightBoardCount: 7
         nodeSubscriptionTopic: /amt/node/2/data/